Iqrajan2024/sms-spam-classifier/README.md

 ## Features
 - Clean and minimal web interface using **streamlit**
 - Text preprocessing with **NLTK**:
-   - Lowercasing, punctuation and special characters removal, stopwords filtering and stemming
+   - Lowercasing, punctuation and special characters removal
-- TF-IDF vectorization
+- Bag of Words vectorization using CountVectorizer
-- Classification using **Multinomial Naive Bayes** with an accuracy of 97% and a precision score of 100%
+- Classification using **Multinomial Naive Bayes** with an accuracy of 98% and a precision score of 95%
 - Trained on a labelled SMS dataset

   ## Screenshot